amirraufi/deri8its_assign/Task 1/README.md

   &lambda;<sub>liq</sub> = depth / (depth + L<sub>k</sub> &middot; spread)
 </p>

- depth = total number of contracts at the top of the book (bid_size + ask_size) If the book is deep & tight → λ ≈ 1 → follow the market.
+ depth = total number of contracts (bid_size + ask_size)
+If the book is deep & tight → λ ≈ 1 → follow the market.
 If the quote is thin or wide (far OTM wings) → λ → 0 → fall back to theory.
-Because the IV surface is continuous, we can price any user‑requested strike on the fly and keep the sheet arbitrage‑free.
+Because the IV surface is continuous, we can price any user‑requested strike on the fly and keep the sheet arbitrage free.

 A live dashboard plots the tracking error of this blended mark against three norm models (plain mid, micro, VWAP‑3).
 Our mark is not always the closest to Deribit’s official mark.
 As in the instruction it has been noted that the methodology is more important.
 By sliding L_k you can instantly pivot from “pure market” to “pure model” without touching the rest of the code.